 Bioactive Glass Implants: Breaking the mould of Sci-Art Collaborations.

-The research and clinical outcomes of the work conducted by Paddy Hartley and Dr Ian Thompson on Bioglass facial implant design and production are recognised as having raised the bar for Science-Art collaborations and how artistic input can contribute towards practical and valuable clinical applications.
+The research and clinical outcomes of the work conducted by Paddy Hartley and Dr Ian Thompson on Bioglass facial implant design and production are recognised as a landmark Science-Art collaboration and how artistic input can contribute towards practical and valuable clinical applications.

 The origins of this unique collaborative project lay in the invitation extended to Paddy to present new work at the Victoria & Albert Museum in 2001 for the event ‘Short Cuts to Beauty’ which examined the beauty industry and cosmetic surgery.
 Paddy designed his first series of ‘Face Corsets’ for the event whose function was to mimic the results of popular cosmetic surgery procedures such as face-lifts and collagen injections.
 In the process of designing the work, Paddy was keen to incorporate commercially available facial implants into the garments and made contact with biomaterials scientist Dr Ian Thompson, then based at Imperial College London.